sefinek24/Sefinek-Blocklist-Collection/tutorials/How to install Unbound for Pi-hole.md

 ## » Step 2: Install Unbound
 To install Unbound, run the following command:
 ```bash
 sudo apt install unbound
 ```

-## » Step 3: Configure Pi-hole to Use Unbound
+## » Step 3: Configure Pi-hole to use Unbound
-Now, you need to configure Unbound to use root hints to resolve domain names.
+Next, you need to configure Pi-hole to use Unbound as its DNS resolver.
 1. Open the Pi-hole configuration file by running the following command:
     ```bash
     sudo nano /etc/pihole/setupVars.conf